The Compassion, Acceptance, Respect, Empathy (C.A.R.E.) Program

-Whether it’s delivering food hampers, calling in for a weekly check-in, or working with our community partners to coordinate our outreach, our volunteers make a real, tangible impact on our community.
+Whether it’s delivering hampers, calling in for a weekly check-in, or working with our community partners to coordinate our outreach, our volunteers make a real, tangible impact on our community.

 We’re Banding Together to Make a Difference.

-The C.A.R.E project has reached over 180 families and 500 individuals—but we don’t do it alone.
+The C.A.R.E program has reached over 180 families and 500 individuals—but we don’t do it alone.
 We work together with numerous community organizations including Stepping Together Foundation, Immigrant Link Society, City Reach, The CEED Center, Fraser River Indigenous Society, and the Salvation Army to reach at-risk families.